 Culture and Social Etiquette

-Feeling at home in New Zealand shouldn’t be difficult.
-You will find New Zealanders to be friendly and sociable so integrating the community should come easy.
-The country has a notable appreciation for nature and meal time, around which most social interactions happen.
+Feeling at home in New Zealand is not difficult.
+You will find New Zealanders to be friendly and sociable, so integrating in the community should be easy.
+The country has a notable appreciation for nature and specific mealtimes, around which most social interactions happen.

 Who are the Kiwis?

-- The first curiosity you may notice is that New Zealanders are referred to and refer to themselves as Kiwis.
+- New Zealanders are referred to, and refer to themselves as Kiwis.
 The term is recognized internationally and has an endearing connotation.
-It derives from the homonymous national species of flightless birds, which is the national symbol.
+It derives from the eponymous national species of flightless birds, which is the national symbol.

-- Kiwis describe themselves as friendly but reserved, open but respectful.
-They are genuinely helpful and may have a hard time saying a clear direct “no”.
-Instead, you may hear a not in the form of a “not sure” or “not really”.
+- Kiwis describe themselves as friendly but reserved, and open but respectful.
+They are genuine, helpful, and may have a hard time saying “no” directly.
+Instead, you may hear a “no” in the form of a “not sure” or “not really”.

 - They are also relaxed about invitations and plans.
 Even though a New Zealander has said yes to an invite, it is not a guarantee that they will be present.
 You shouldn’t take this personally.

-- New Zealanders are also quite private, despite their outgoing nature.
-They do not generally care for sharing personal information, such as how much they earn, or being questioned about their marital status, talking about weight, and other matters that can be considered private.
-This is especially true about co-workers.
+- New Zealanders are quite private, despite their outgoing nature.
+They do not generally like to share information such as how much they earn, their marital status, or their weight.
+Co-workers seem to keep work and private life separate.

-- Also, consider that Kiwis like their personal space, and that standing too close may make them feel uncomfortable.
+- Kiwis like their personal space.
+Standing too close may make them feel uncomfortable.

 - It is common for people in New Zealand to walk on the left side of the sidewalk.